ngDocumentor/ngDocumentor/src/assets/mddocs/topnav.md

 ```

-* The key `topnav` is an array of link definitions with two internal key definitions `tag` and `link`.
+* The key `nav` is an array of link definitions with two internal key definitions `tag` and `link`.
 The key `tag` is the link text that will be displayed in the sidebar as a link.
 The key `link` is the link url to open if the tag / link text is clicked in the sidebar.
 You will notice that this link object structure is common accross all config `.json` files.

 * There is another optional key definition - `type`.
 It expects only one value - `external`.
 All other values or even the existance of key is ignored.
 The {Key:Value} `{"type":"external"}` denotes that it is an external site url (complete with http:// path).
 These links will open the specified `link` url in a new tab window.